 In terms of price, here are the numbers we say in Indonesia:

 We use belas for the teens in English, for example Twelve = Dua belas, Thirteen = Tiga belas, and so forth.

 Now you only need to assemble the figures to call the price.
 For example, if the price is Rp.
 257,500 then you say Dua ratus lima puluh tujuh ribu lima ratus rupiah.

 Or it will be easier for you to bring a piece of paper and a pen or a calculator, so you don’t have to say it.

 The last word I would like to introduce, but a very important word is Terimakasih, which is the Indonesian word for thank you.
 But don’t worry if you can’t pronounce or remember this long word, many Indonesian understand thank you.
 The most important thing is the sincerity when you say it.

-I hope you have the chance to practice these Indonesian words when you travel Indonesia, or explore Sunda, or perhaps meet some Indonesian in your country.
+I hope you have the chance to say in Indonesia language when you travel Indonesia, or explore Sunda :)

 Speaking of exploring the land of Sunda, have you checked out the tea plantations in Puncak Pass highland, the tropical beach of Pangandaran, the lake crater of Kawah Putih, and Bogor Botanical Garden?